Honey Balsamic Vinaigrette—Favorite Dressing 5 Ways

 How to Store

 You should store this dressing in the fridge in a container with a tight-fitting lid.
 If using raw garlic, technically it should be used within two to three days.
-If using dried garlic, it should keep for at least a week.
+If using dried garlic, it should keep well for at least a week.

-The reason for this caution is that raw garlic can produce botulism toxins, however, a pH of 4.6 or lower will inhibit the growth of this bacteria.
+The reason for this caution is that raw garlic can produce botulism toxins.
+However, a pH of 4.6 or lower will inhibit the growth of this bacteria.
 That, combined with the refrigeration reduces the risk quite a bit.

-How to Use Dried Herbs Instead of Fresh for This Dressing
+How to Use Dried Herbs Instead of Fresh

 More Homemade Dressing Recipes

-Honey Basil Balsamic Vinaigrette
+Honey Balsamic Vinaigrette

 This honey basil balsamic vinaigrette dressing combines fresh basil, tangy balsamic vinegar, and simple ingredients to make your salads (and more) sing.